-The great thing about being a leasing professional is that a majority of the outcome from your role is controllable by you.
-You are your best weapon and sales tool, so always make sure that you are feeding yourself, adjusting your strategies, and have your eyes on the prize to hit and exceed the goals you have in place for yourself.
+The great thing about being a leasing professional is that a majority of the outcome of your role is controllable by you.
+You are your best weapon and sales tool, so it’s important to make sure that you’re adjusting your strategies and having your eyes on the prize to hit and exceed the goals you have in place for yourself.

-To help you get there, we’ve compiled a list of some of the top, simple tips, tricks, and best practices to help you get started or jumpstart some fresh new habits for your multifamily leasing.
-Take a read through and give a couple a try to see how they work for you!
+To help you get there, we’ve compiled a list of some of the top, simple tips, tricks, and best practices to help you get started or jumpstart some fresh new habits for your personal career in multifamily.

 Create a Plan